-The grant under this scheme will cover up to 5,000 USD:
+The grant con cover only the following costs for the applicant up to 5,000 USD:

-All invoices for travel cost, visa, insurance, public transport, accommodation and up to four taxi receipts and all boarding tickets have to be kept by the grantee and be sent (original) to the CDC/ IMU Secretariat by regular mail.
+All invoices for travel cost, visa, insurance, accommodation and up to four taxi receipts and all boarding tickets have to be kept by the grantee and be sent (original) to the CDC/ IMU Secretariat by post.

 The grant is paid in two installments:

-In case of any question regarding the program, please contact Theresa Loske, IMU Secretariat via e-mail firstname.lastname@example.org
+In case of any question regarding the program, please contact the IMU Secretariat via e-mail firstname.lastname@example.org